 https://scholar.google.com/scholar?q=ne ...
 FaXGT413UJ

 I find my menopause brain fog is just awful and appears to be getting worse.
 I feel hopeless and have no idea what to do.
 I am taking BiEst and it’s doing nothing for me.
 My nurse practitioner is trying to talk me into adding testosterone .
 Anybody here have experience with it?

-Users browsing this forum: Andrew S and 11 guests
+Users browsing this forum: lumia and 10 guests